riserobotics/ros2course-notes/content/ros2-concepts-advanced/executors.md

 #### The `SingleThreadedExecutor`
 As an example for how the `SingleThreadedExecutor` and the regular `spin` differs, see the code examples in `ch3-1-executor-comparison`.
 You will find three options that all implement a similar node using a different executor.
 In `spin_one` we can observe the simple `rclpy.spin()` executor, abstracting the complexity of the execution of nodes away from the developer.
 In comparison to that, check the `exec_two_nodes` file, where we can see the `SingleThreadedExecutor`.

+#### The `MultiThreadedExecutor`
+When we want to enable multi-threaded execution, this is the correct executor to choose.
+Unlike the `SingleThreadedExecutor`, which processes callbacks sequentially, the `MultiThreadedExecutor` allows multiple callbacks to run in parallel using different threads.
+This can significantly improve performance in systems where multiple nodes or callbacks perform blocking operations or long-running computations.

+For example, a `MultiThreadedExecutor` is especially useful when:
+- You have multiple subscribers or timers that can operate independently.
+- Some callbacks perform time-consuming tasks that would otherwise block others.
+- You want to make full use of multi-core processors.
+If we are, for example, building a camera video node that is evaluating each image for potential hurdles, we may want to have two models running at the same time.

+By default, the `MultiThreadedExecutor` creates one thread per CPU core, but this can be configured as needed.
+Developers must, however, ensure that their code is **thread-safe**, as simultaneous access to shared resources can cause race conditions if not handled properly.
+We can do this by choosing the usual tools that C++ offers us, when building thread safe architectus (i.e. `mutex` for example)